schinken/ftp2telegram/README.md

 Therefore, the idea is to simply use the least amount of FTP possible and forward everything to better protocols/means of data consumption.

+It gets this done by using the awesome `ftp-srv` node library and implementing an in-memory filesystem, working as a FTP DropBox, acknowledging every command like it happend for real.
+Including CWD, CHDIR, ..

 ## Description

 ftp2telegram is a standalone FTP server which accepts images, animations, videos, audios or even documents uploaded and forwards them to